ranas-experiments/100-days-of-code/log.md

 **Today's progress**: Read about functions and tried to make a few.

 **Thoughts**: everything is out of focus. my mind is jumping all over the place.
 To understand a sentence I have to read it at least twice.

+### Day 34: September 10th

+**Today's progress**: Finally finished MDN's articles on functions and learned some bits about arrays and event listeners.
+Made a few simple functions myself.

+**Thoughts**: phew! now this is a bit more undestrandable.
+But also there's the whole logic behind the arrangement of things that i still kinda don't get, also it takes more time for the syntax to stick to my mind compared to HTML and CSS.